 2. Gather documents required to make a claim

-You'll have to provide the insurer with the following documentation to officially make a claim
+You'll have to provide the insurer with the following documentation related to the life insurance policy to officially make a claim.

 3. Receive the payout

 Payouts are typically processed quickly, often within a month and sometimes within a few days.
-There may be delays if there's dispute or uncertainty about who the beneficiaries are and or if some documentation is missing and needs to be tracked down.
+There may be delays if there's dispute or uncertainty about the circumstances regarding who the beneficiaries are and or if some other documents are missing and need to be tracked down.

 Usually, the beneficiaries of a policy are clear.
 In the 40% of life insurance policies that are sold as joint policies, the recipient of the payout is the other person on the policy.
-In the case of single policies, if the deceased's spouse or civil partner is still alive, they receive the payout.
+In the case of single policies, if the deceased's spouse or civil partner is still alive, they receive the benefits as the primary beneficiary.

 Otherwise, if the policy was set up in trust, as 6% of life insurance policies in the UK are, the payout will go to the person nominated in the policy.
 If it wasn't, the policy will be paid to the decedent's estate, where it will be distributed according to a will and will be subject to inheritance taxes.

-If no beneficiary has been specified in the policy and there's no will (and 60% of people in the UK die without one) a court will have to name a beneficiary, which can complicate the claims process.
+If no beneficiary has been specified in the policy and there's no will (and 60% of people in the UK die without one), a court will have to name a life insurance beneficiary, which can complicate the claims process for the family.
 If this is the case and especially if there's a dispute about who receives the payout, you should seek legal advice and possibly representation.

 Additionally, sometimes a payout will delayed if the cause of death is unclear and needs to be investigated.
 Depending on the terms of the policy, claims can be rejected if the death is determined to be suicide, for instance.